homan-uppu/writing/Random/Outline - why college is outdated.md

 2. Delayed outcomes means that it takes time for the market to adjust.
 3. Cultural significance.
 4. Government subsidies, becomes a taxpayer burden.
 But, this isn't going to be the case in emerging economies.
 Going back to the India example: people need results.
 Much more powerful market forces in India, and by extension Asia (due to cultural reasons).

+But: you can only be around for so long if you're fundamentally mis-aligned with what the world needs.
+Therefore, sooner or later, non-elite colleges will struggle.

 **What's next?**
 - Investing in individuals.